 The project is being managed by North Coast Local Land Services in partnership with NSW Department of Primary Industries, Forestry Corporation of NSW, National Parks and Wildlife Service and Coffs Harbour City Council.
 North Coast Local Land Services is also working with local landholders and the Gumbaynggir Green Teams who undertake field components of the project.

 The project adopts a range of techniques including the use of remote cameras to record wildlife, tracking movement of wild animals with satellite collars, dietary analysis of scats and DNA testing to ascertain the degree of hybridisation (crossbreeding) of dogs and Dingoes.

-Mark said, “The meeting will update the community on the latest developments in the project, including the inclusion of Feral Cats and Red Foxes in movement tracking.
+Mark Robinson, Land Services Officer said, “The meeting will update the community on the latest developments in the project.

 “The detailed analysis of movement data by DPI Scientists has yet to occur but we will present maps showing the extent of movement of pest animals.”

 The Community Information meeting will be held at the Lower Bucca Community Preschool Building, 870-872 Bucca Road, Bucca on Wednesday 10 May commencing at 6 pm.

 To register your attendance, please contact Mark Robinson on 6659 9405 or by email email@example.com.

 Media contact: Mark Robinson, Land Services Officer, Phone 6659 9405

 Photo caption: A wild dog photographed on the camera traps